korovod/kenotron/docs/3d_parallelism.md

     + Device 1 samples [9, 11, 13, 15]

-Q: In the BRRR dataloader, why are some tensor values replaced with TensorPointers?
+Q: In the Nanotron dataloader, why are some tensor values replaced with TensorPointers?

-A: Dataloader is designed to work with BRRR's pipeline parallelism.
+A: Dataloader is designed to work with Nanotron's pipeline parallelism.
 Certain tensors like the input ids and attention mask are only needed by the first pipeline stage.
 Other ranks don't need the actual tensors - a TensorPointer is just a placeholder.

 For example, say rank 2 is where the model input is located.
 Dataloader will return:
 + Rank 2: {"input_ids": <actual tensor>}